 I obtained my BEng and MEng in Nuclear Engineering in 2003 at the Institute Balseiro of the National University of Cuyo, Argentina.
-I completed my PhD in Physics at the Queen's University of Belfast in 2008.
+I completed my PhD in Physics at Queen's University Belfast in 2008.
 Following two years in the Nuclear Engineering department of Rolls-Royce, I joined the University of Liverpool as PDRA in 2011 to work first at the Surface Science Research Centre, and then at the Stephenson Institute of Renewable Energy.
-In March 2017, I became part of the SCD where I work as computational scientist.
+In March 2017, I became a member of the Scientific Computing Department at STFC where I work as computational scientist.

-I am currently working in the development of a new computational code to build atomistic models from Electrochemical Quartz Crystal Microbalance experiments.
-The purpose is to use these models together with atomistic simulations to derive quantitative fundamental insight of complex intercalation and electrodeposition processes.
+I am currently working in the development of ALC_EQCM , a new computational code to build atomistic models from Electrochemical Quartz Crystal Microbalance experiments.
+The purpose is to use these models together with atomistic simulations to derive a quantitative fundamental insight of complex intercalation and electrodeposition processes.

 Reactive molecular dynamics at constant pressure via nonreactive force fields: Extending the empirical valence bond method to the isothermal-isobaric ensemble.
 I. Scivetti, K. Se, A.M.
 Elena, I. Todorov.
 JPCA 124 (37), 7585-7597 (2020).